 Subject to GSAR 552.216-74, GSA designates an Ombudsman for HCaTS.
-For the purposes of HCaTS, there are two primary duties of the Ombudsman: (1) To review complaints from Contractors and ensure that they are afforded a fair opportunity for consideration in the award of task orders consistent with the procedures of HCaTS, and (2) To review an HCaTS CO decision to place a Contractor in Dormant Status and/or Off-Ramp them from the contract vehicle (see Sections H.25 and Section H.26).
+For the purposes of HCaTS, there are two primary duties of the Ombudsman: (1) To review complaints from Contractors and ensure that they are afforded a fair opportunity for consideration in the award of task orders consistent with the procedures of HCaTS, and (2) To review an HCaTS CO decision to place a Contractor in Dormant Status (see Sections H.25).